bhch/django-jsonform/docs/examples.rst

 Image slider
 ------------

-This example shows you how you can store an image slider in JSON:
+This example shows you how you can store an image slider in JSON.

 First, let's look at the expected data structure: